tldr-pages/tldr/pages/linux/systemd-hwdb.md

 `systemd-hwdb query {{modalias}}`

-- Update the binary hardware database, but return a non-zero exit value on any parsing error:
+- Update the binary hardware database, returning a non-zero exit value on any parsing error:

 `systemd-hwdb --strict update`